The Devon Rex Cat is a friendly, intelligent, playful cat with large ears and curly fur. This active and energetic feline enjoys being with its owner.

 These cats are playful and have a dog-like personality.
 They may follow you around the house or want to stay by your side during the day and at night.

-This cat is suitable for any type of home, especially for people who live alone.
+The Devon cat is suitable for any home, especially for people who live alone.

 DEVON REX CAT HEALTH